vsamy/pygen-converter-pid/README.md

 pygen-converter has been developped by following authors:
 + Vincent Samy (LIRMM)

-Please contact Vincent Samy (vsamy@lirmm.fr) - LIRMM for more information or questions.
+Please contact Vincent Samy (vsamy@outlook.fr) - LIRMM for more information or questions.